Orpius/SDK/docs/UserGuide/index.md

 ## Introducing Orpius

-Welcome to **Orpius** — the secure AI platform that gives you everything you need to integrate, build, and use generative AI in your systems without the complexity of building and managing the underlying technology.
+Welcome to **Orpius**, the secure AI platform that gives you everything you need to integrate, build, and use generative AI in your systems without the complexity of building and managing the underlying technology.